Ecwid/ecwid-api-docs/README.md

 #Changelog

 ##March 2, 2015
+- Added troubleshooting section to the "Embedding apps" section

+##March 2, 2015
 - Added the "API availability on Ecwid plans" paragraph to the Overview section to explain which merchants are allowed to use the API
 - Added clarifications to the access scopes list in the Authentication section